220808-Java-React-Enterprise/Leighton-Manuel-P1/README.md

 Finance managers may approve or deny requests made by standard employees.
 They may also view all the requests they have reviewed.

 ### Brief

+For the foundations module of your training you are tasked with building an API that will support a new internal expense reimbursement system.
+This system will manage the process of reimbursing employees for expenses incurred while on company time.
+All registered employees in the company can login and submit requests for reimbursement and view their past tickets and pending requests.
+Finance managers can log in and view all reimbursement requests and past history for all employees in the company.
+Finance managers are authorized to approve and deny requests for expense reimbursement.

+### Technology

+* Written in Java 8.
+* Apache Maven
+* PostgreSQL
+* Apache Tomcat 9
+* Jenkins
+* Amazon Elastic Compute Cloud (EC2)
+* Amazon Managed Relational Database Services (RDS)
+* Junit
+* Mockito

+### Roles

+* Admin
+* Finance Manager
+* Employee

+## Phases

+### Pre-phase (August 25, 2022)

+* Project requirements delivered

+### Phase 1 (August 29, 2022)

+* Remote repository is created and is being kept up to date
+* Core model classes are created
+* Registration/Authentication/User operations in progress

+### Phase 2 (September 1, 2022)

+* Local DB instance running
+* App to DB connection made
+* Specified tables created with proper constraints
+* Registration/Authentication/User operations complete
+* Reimbursement operations in progress
+* Basic persistence layer operations in progress
+* Testing of business logic is in progress

+### Phase 3 (September 6, 2022)

+* Registration/Authentication web endpoints are accessible and functional
+* Reimbursement web endpoints are accessible and functional
+* User passwords are encrypted when persisted to the DB
+* Testing of business logic is in progress

+### Final (September 8, 2022)

+* Project Presentations

+## Technology

+* Written in Java 8.
+* Apache Maven
+* PostgreSQL
+* Apache Tomcat 9
+* Jenkins
+* Amazon Elastic Compute Cloud (EC2)
+* Amazon Managed Relational Database Services (RDS)
+* Junit
+* Mockito

+## Contributors

+* Leighton Albrecht
+* Manuel Lopez